SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

   - 2.5D movement supporting flying, falling and moving on uneven surfaces
   - Navigation and avoidance support sphere and box obstacles
 - **BP WorkFlow**:
-  - Getting and setting trait values to change agents' behaviors
+  - Getting and setting trait values to change agents' behaviors runtime
   - Trace agents and apply damage and debuff to them
   - Easy set up actors or characters that can be detected and attacked by agents
 - **AI Perception**: